 The company is based in Toronto, Canada but services are based in US currency for now.
 PubLaunch makes their money from 5% of crowdfunding revenue and 10% of supplier side revenue.

-Publica preorder or crowdfunding system based on blockchain you can use to fund your book with a “Book ICO” based on cryptocurrency.
+Publica is a preorder or crowdfunding system based on blockchain you can use to fund your book with a “Book ICO” based on cryptocurrency.
 Your early funders can read your book on the Publica reading app for iOS and Android.
 You need to create a crypto wallet and buy tokens, which vary wildly in value as do most cryptocurrencies.
+They call their currency PBL (pebbles).

 Publishizer is a crowdfunding platform that connects the author with publishers.
 Yep, if your goal is reached, they’ll query your proposal to a targeted list of publishers.
 If a publisher expresses interest, you can contact them directly.
 Publishizer keeps 30% of funds raised during the campaign.